dataloop-ai-apps/dtlpy-metrics/docs/dtlpymetrics_fxns.md

         * `ignore_labels`: optional boolean for whether to ignore the labels in the model predictions
         * `match_threshold`: optional float for IOU threshold for matching model predictions to ground truth annotations
         * `compare_types`: optional list for specifying which annotation types are to be compared

-* `precision_recall`
-  * Description: This function calculates the precision and recall scores for a given set of annotations.

 * `get_model_scores_df`
     * Description: This function generates the pandas dataframe of model scores.